 A traffic jam forms in the tunnel that Elon Musk devised to clear traffic jams

 Elon Musk created the tunneling company The Boring Company to solve the traffic problems of large cities.
-Its first tunnel, built at the Las Vegas Convention Center, has faced CES for the first time this week … and well, I don’t know what we expected.
+Its first tunnel, built at the Las Vegas Convention Center, took on CES for the first time this week … and well, I don’t know what we expected.

 The LVCC Loop is a tunnel (actually two tunnels, one for each direction of traffic) 1.3 kilometers long and 3.6 meters wide that connects three stations within the Las Vegas Convention Center, where this week has the largest technology fair in the world took place, with a much lower attendance than usual due to the effect of the pandemic.